francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

 * Recommendation: Default to bootstrap-based methods for most comparisons, but check the uderlying distributions to see if more powerful methods can be used without breaking assumptions

 ![](confidence_intervals.png)

+### 2.6 Do we really need more runs?

 ![](confidence_intervals_2.png)

+* Situations where confidence intervals fail are far from rare, and often we need to do more runs, espcially with agents with highly skewed performance distributions
+* One alternative is to do less runs, but calculate the inter-quartile mean:
+  * More robust to outliers
+  * Careful: ignores potential important extreme values (e.g. 10% of the time the algorithm fails miserably)